-European Sensors & EW Companies
+Sensors & EW companies in Europe

 Sensors and electronic warfare span some of the most technically demanding work in European defence, from airborne SIGINT and radar to jamming systems, counter-drone detection and maritime surveillance.
 Germany's Hensoldt is among the largest European-listed pure-plays in this space, with radar, optronics and electronic warfare products across land, air and naval domains.
 Alongside large primes, a growing number of smaller firms are building niche sensor payloads, software-defined radio systems and AI-driven signal processing tools.